WaleedFarooq51/Dual-Stream-Top-View-Person-Re-Identification/README.md

 ### 6. References

-Most of the code of our backbone is borrowed from AGW [1] and TransReID [2].
+Most of the code of the backbone architecture is borrowed from AGW [1] and TransReID [2].

 [1] Ye M, Shen J, Lin G, et al. Deep learning for person re-identification: A survey and outlook[J].
 IEEE transactions on pattern analysis and machine intelligence, 2021, 44(6): 2872-2893.